Your one-stop lighter review shop—review from decades of testing, experience, and experimentation.

 - The heavier and more expensive lighters are, the more likely they are to being damaged when dropped too hard and/or too often.

-- To save energy, don't hold the button for longer than needed.
+- To save fuel, don't hold the button for longer than needed.

-They come in two versions.
-One is an electronic lighter with flame.
+- They come in two versions.
+One is an electronic lighter with flame (butane).
 The other emits an electronic spark to ignite the gas of a cooker.

 - Very useful to light ovens that don't have a built-in electric spark.